Clostridium

 Why this project?

-Consumers' increasing demand for clean label products such as ready meals, means food companies are continuously investing in innovations regarding conservatives and the treatment of food products.
-For example, in the meat industry the focus is on replacing nitrate additives (e.g. E 250) and its precursor nitrate (e.g. ovv E 251) due to growing concerns regarding the health aspects of nitrite.
+Consumers' increasing demand for clean label products also applies to ready meals.
+By consequence, food companies are continuously investing in innovations regarding preservatives and the (milder) treatment of food products.
+For example, in the meat industry the focus is on replacing nitrate additives (e.g. E 250) and its precursor nitrate (e.g. E 251) due to growing concerns regarding the health aspects of nitrite.

-These trends also include risks for food safety.
-Probably the most important spore-forming bacteria that must be kept under control in products is Clostridium botulinum.
-On the one hand, because nitrite has a performant inhibiting effect against this organism (EFSA 2003: 50-150 mg/kg nitrite essential) and, on the other hand, because there are psychrotrophic strains that are of great concern regarding foodstuffs that must be refrigerated.
+These trends in food product formulation and treatment may involve risks for food safety.
+In particular Clostridium botulinum deserves particular attention as it is probably the most important pathogenic spore-forming bacteria that must be kept under control in such products.
+On the one hand, this is because nitrite has a performant inhibiting effect against this organism (EFSA 2003: 50-150 mg/kg nitrite is essential) and, on the other hand, because there are psychrotrophic strains of this organism that are of great concern regarding foodstuffs that must be refrigerated.

 Suitable product and process adaptations are thus needed to keep C. botulinum under control.
-'Label friendly’ alternatives must be identified that show anticlostridial activity when replacing nitrate and nitrite.
-Optimum process parameters in combination with supplementary product conditioning (pH, aw, temperature, organic acids, packaging atmosphere) must be examined for processing.
+'Label friendly’ alternatives must be identified that exhibit anticlostridial activity when replacing nitrate and nitrite.
+In terms of processing, optimal process parameters in combination with supplementary product conditioning (pH, aw, temperature, organic acids, packaging atmosphere) must be examined.

 Challenge tests are essential for assessing these adaptations for their effectiveness against C. botulinum.
-The classic challenge tests for C. botulinum require exceptional safety measures, specific (anaerobe) growth conditions and specialised personnel.
-There is also no selective culture for C. botulinum, which is not beneficial to plate counts because the target cells are difficult to differentiate from the background microbiota.
-All of this decreases the degree to which these classic tests can be applied.
-A solution to this challenge is using marked, non-toxic C. botulinum strains.
-For example, gene technology makes it possible to develop attenuated C. botulinum that are non-toxic but have other properties that are equivalent to the pathogenic variant.
+However, this is not so obvious.
+The classic challenge tests for C. botulinum require exceptional safety measures, specific (anaerobic) growth conditions and specialised personnel.
+Moreover, there is no selective culture medium for C. botulinum, which is not beneficial to plate counts because the target cells are difficult to differentiate from background microbiota.
+All of this decreases the applicability of these classic tests.
+A solution to this challenge could be provided by surrogate strains, being non-toxic bacteria that are representative for toxic C. botulinum.

 Research approach

-BotulinSafe is a collective research project (type VIS-CO) that wants to use these non-toxic C. botulinum strains with the objective of:
+BotulinSafe was a collective research project (type VIS-CO) aimed to provide and use non-toxic C. botulinum surrogate strains with the objective of:

-• Developing easily accessible challenge tests for C. botulinum for every target product type model
+• Developing easily accessible challenge tests for C. botulinum for four nitrate/nitrite-free model product types

-• Validating ‘label friendly’ alternatives for nitrate/nitrite anticlostridial activity
+• Screening and validating ‘label friendly’ alternatives for nitrate/nitrite, displaying anticlostridial activity

-• Determining process intensity parameters in combination with conditioning conditions and their impact on the control of C. botulinum per target product type model
+• Determining process intensity parameters in combination with conditioning conditions and assessing their impact on the control of C. botulinum per model product type

-• Translating the project results for implementation in the industrial products sector.
+• Translating the project results for implementation into industrial practice.

-• Developing non-toxic strains that represent the diversity of C. botulinum
+• Isolation and characterisation of non-toxic strains (surrogates) that represent the diversity of C. botulinum

-• Demonstrating the proof of concept for using C. botulinum strain cocktails for challenge studies and application of anticlostridial strategies in model products
+• Providing proof of concept for the applicability of marked C. botulinum surrogate strain cocktails for challenge studies and for assessment of anticlostridial strategies in model food products

 • Validating the anticlostridial activity of natural antimicrobial substances

-• Validating the anticlostridial activity and technological implementation of coagulase-negative Staphylococcus (CNS) as a starter culture in fermented meat products
+• Validating the anticlostridial activity and technological implementation of coagulase-negative Staphylococcus (CNS) anticlostridial strains as starter cultures in fermented meat products

-• Providing an innovation forum aimed at further exploring the applications of these non-toxic strains
+• Providing an innovation forum aimed at further exploring the applications of these non-toxic surrogate strains

 Target group and expected results

-The project is, in the first place, geared towards meat processers and ready-made meal producers who have a positive attitude toward or export to countries with strict regulations regarding C. botulinum-related food safety risks.
-In addition, the results may also have added value for ingredient suppliers and commercial analytical laboratories.
+The project was, in the first place, geared towards meat processers and ready-made meal producers with a positive attitude towards innovation and/or with export towards countries with strict regulations regarding C. botulinum-related food safety risks.
+In addition, the results provided added value for ingredient suppliers and commercial analytical laboratories.

 Project partners